PhD applications – Mirror doctoral contracts idil 2026

 SUBJECT B – Chemical Sciences

-Chiral mass spectrometry analysis for archaeology
+Chiral analysis by mass spectrometry for archaeology

 Project summary: